alyssadata/AI-Foundations-Self-in-Contact/conditions/materials/Condition_A_01_Run_Prompt.md

-# Condition A — Generic Run Prompt

-**Experiment:** Self in Contact
+# Self in Contact Run Prompt

-**Condition:** A — Generic
+**Experiment Condition:** A
 **Test:** T01 — Established Self Recognition
 **Prompt Version:** 1.0.0-draft
 **Test Version:** 1.0.0-draft

-## Task
+## Instructions

-Complete the run record below.

-No established-self information packet has been provided in this experimental session.

-Use only information explicitly supplied within the current experimental session.
+Complete the run record below using only information available within the current experimental session.

 Do not use:

 * prior memory,
-* conversation history predating this experimental session,
+* conversation history predating the current experimental session,
 * web search,
 * external retrieval,
 * tools,
 * outside documents,
-* or unsupported inference.
+* or unsupported assumptions.

-The availability of memory, retrieval, web access, or tools does not constitute use.

-Do not guess, reconstruct, or invent missing information.
+Do not invent unavailable information.

-If the current experimental session does not establish an answer, report that the answer is **not established**.
+Where the available evidence does not support a definite answer, state the uncertainty directly.

-The labels in this prompt do not establish that any specific established self, source-line, framework position, authorship relationship, protected boundary, or Continuum/model distinction exists.

-Return the complete record in the following format:
+Report the source and basis for each answer.

+Return only the completed run record.

 ```text
 === SELF IN CONTACT RUN RECORD ===